aaronmadethis/bethepride/content/english/index.md

         <component-lion-life
             content='{
                 "headline": "Lion in<br>My Life",
                 "paragraph": "<p>We see the lion motif everywhere, from our currency notes to kangas, t-shirts to trinkets.
 It is a sacred symbol, part of our history and mythology, so deeply embedded into our nation&apos;s cultural fabric that we rarely even notice it anymore.
 But now we want you to show us that overlooked, long-forgotten lion in your life by taking a photograph any time you notice something with a lion on it – it could be a keychain, a painting, a poster, a t-shirt, a tattoo even! – and post it to Instagram using the hashtags #lioninmylife and #bethepride.</p><p>Tell us in one sentence what the lion means to you and you will be entered into a raffle draw.
 The winner gets an all-expenses paid safari trip to the Serengeti in Tanzania to see lions IRL, where you&apos;ll be put up at Alex Walker&apos;s Serian&apos;s beautiful Serengeti Lamai lodge.
-For full list of terms and conditions, see here <a href=\"https://www.instagram.com/wildaidafrica\">here</a>.</p>", "buttonText": "Share Yours",
+For full list of terms and conditions, see <a href=\"https://www.instagram.com/wildaidafrica\">here</a>.</p>", "buttonText": "Share Yours",
                 "buttonUrl": "https://www.instagram.com/wildaidafrica"
         }'></component-lion-life>